AmaDeAlwis/w1898943_FYP/README.md

 Models used
 The following models were implemented partially to predict survival probabilities

-XGBoost
+XGBoost,
-Coxpropotional hazard model
+Coxpropotional hazard model,
-Aalen's additive hazard model
+Aalen's additive hazard model and
 Graph neural network (GNN)
 These models can be changed in future since the model establishments are ongoing